-I understand that it may feel overwhelming to reach out for help.
-I offer a free 20-minute phone consultation where we can discuss your needs and decide together whether psychological therapy is the right approach for you.
-Depending on the nature of the sleep problem, symptoms may improve quickly, or may indicate longer-term work.
-During the consultation I will be very happy to discuss my approach in greater detail and answer any questions you may have.
+I offer a 15 minute phone/email discussion to review your sleep problems, and to consider with you whether psychological therapy may be helpful.
+Depending on the nature of the sleep difficulties, symptoms may improve quickly or may indicate a longer-term commitment to therapy.
+I will be very happy to discuss my approach in greater detail and answer any questions you may have.

 I provide therapeutic interventions for difficulties including: